VoltaMission VoltaMission ← Back to home

 PointQuestion it answersWhat it prevents

-2. Technical fitCan they hit my actual spec and tolerances?A part that quotes well but misses the spec that matters
+2. Technical fitCan they hit my cycle-life, thermal-margin, or protection-circuit spec?A cell or BMS that quotes well but misses the spec that matters

 3. Capability & capacityCan they make it at my quality and volume?A supplier that can prototype but can't produce

-4. Sample & quality evidenceWill it survive production?Field and line failures caught too late
+4. Sample & quality evidenceWill it survive production?Field and pack failures caught too late

 5. Origin complianceIs the provenance documented and compliant?Compliance disqualification of a grant-funded buy